hoh/hello-django-docker/README.md

 Finally, you can configure your local DNS configuration to access this a greeting from other devices with an URL like [http://some-django-box.dev/hello-world/&lt;id&gt;](http://some-django-box.dev/hello-world/1).
+If you get _Bad Request (400)_ error pages, check the ALLOWED_HOSTS setting above and rebuild your image.